Emptiness formation probability, Toeplitz determinants, and conformal field theory: Some related problems

 where $N_\downarrow$ counts the number of down spins.
 Since the free boundary condition is unstable under the RG flow, this should actually renormalize to a (stable) \emph{fixed} boundary condition, and we have to introduce \emph{boundary changing operators}.
 In the infinite geometry they do not affect the Cardy-Peschel term because the external boundaries are at infinity, but they influence a lot the subleading corrections.
 For example we still expect a $\ell^{-1}\log \ell$ term to appear in (\ref{eq:EFP_scaling_down}), but with a prefactor modified to

 where $h_{{\rm f}+}=1/16$ is the dimension of the operator changing the boundary condition from free to $+$.
 We refer to \cite{SD_2013} for the method.
 The changes are even more dramatic in the semi-infinite geometry.
-Applying the Cardy-Peschel formula (\ref{eq:CardyPeschel}) we get
+Applying the Cardy-Peschel formula (\ref{eq:CardyPeschel}) or taking the limit $L\to \infty$ in (\ref{eq:openbcc}), we get

 so that the prefactor of the logarithmic term is modified to $7/32$.
 To our knowledge this exponent cannot be obtained using known theorems on Toeplitz+Hankel determinants.
 We also expect the presence of a $\ell^{-1}\log \ell$ correction among the subleading terms.